Harsh-Srivastav123/quizApp_backend/README.md

 - Add list of questions.
 - Update existing questions to keep your content up-to-date.
 - Delete questions that are no longer relevant.
+- Generate  Balanced Question paper.

 ### 2. Topic Filtering

 Efficiently find questions by topic:
 - Use the topic filter to narrow down questions by category.
 - Quickly access questions related to specific subjects.
+- Filter question according to their diificulty.

 ### 3. User Profiles

 Enhance user engagement with profiles:
 - Create user profiles to personalize the quiz experience.
 - Upload profile images using Cloudinary for a unique touch.
+- Only authenticated can allow to use this.

 ### 4. Quiz Taking

 Enable users to test their knowledge:
 - Let users take quizzes based on available questions.
 - Store quiz responses in a MySQL database for analysis and review.
+- Keep track record of their progress & also get rank among all user.

 ## Technologies Used

 - Java
 - Spring Boot (MVC)
 - Spring Data JPA (Hibernate)
+- Spring Security
+- JWT authentication
 - MySQL Database
 - Cloudinary (For user profile image management)